brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Jon Snow from _Game of Thrones_](https://www.youtube.com/watch?v=CpvnZDHIg1A) - Jon Snow can track foes through the wilderness, and has a dire wolf as a companion.
 This is a great example of a Ranger.
 - [Geralt from _The Witcher_](https://www.youtube.com/watch?v=DeAjiWbNHKg) - A monster hunter-type character works well as a Ranger, especially with the Monster Slayer subclass.
+- [Wakka from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-wakka/) - Though Wakka is much more likely to be swimming around a sports arena than traipsing through the woods, he's a great example of what a Ranger could be.

 ## <a name="Rogue"></a>Rogue